acloudfan/Amazon-RDS-Aurora-Postgres-v1/backup/README.md

   Actions >> Schedule for deletion
   Change waiting period = 7 days (minimum)

-2. Cleanup & Delete S3
+2. Empty & Delete S3
 ----------------------
+* Optional if you want to retain data & bucket

 * Delete the s3 export folder on S3